-Due to the nature of the test environment, the Northrop Grumman policy is to limit occupied areas impacted by radiating systems to not exceed the general public levels, or 1 mW/cm^2 exposure.
-Any area that exceeds this limit is physically blocked off with a barrier (chain or locked access) and with signage warning people of the potential for RF hazard and to stay out of the restricted area.
+Due to the nature of the test environment, the Northrop Grumman policy is to limit occupied areas of the labs to not exceed the general public levels, or 1 mW/cm^2 exposure.
+Any area that exceeds this limit is physically blocked off with a barrier (chain) and with signage warning people of the potential for RF hazard and to stay out of the restricted area.